-Being fearless in the early dawn of my Mid-East Spring continues to take on new meanings, yet one thing remains constant: I’m not struggling with my faith or traditions so much as the interpretation of them by Middle Eastern men and the Western world.
+Being fearless in the early dawn of my Mid-East Spring continues to take on new meanings, yet one thing remains constant: I’m not struggling with my faith or traditions as much as the interpretation of them by Middle Eastern men and the Western world.

-The veil became a common symbol of sanctity and propriety for all faiths and traditions: and it’s still mandatory for many orthodox Jewish women who often wear head coverings
+The veil became a common symbol of sanctity and propriety for all faiths and traditions: and it’s still mandatory for many orthodox Jewish women who often wear head coverings such as wigs or scarves every day, during prayers, weddings, and other ceremonial occasions.
+Christian women frequently wore the veil, and today the head coverings have remained part of the nun’s attire and the Christian bride’s wedding outfit.

-such as wigs or scarves for every day, during prayers, weddings and other ceremonial occasions.
-Christian women frequently wore the veil and today the head coverings have remained as part of the nun’s attire and the Christian bride’s wedding outfit.
-Islamic head coverings are a mandatory part of a woman’s attire according to the religion, many Islamic women, especially from the west, wear it by choice.
+Islamic head coverings are a mandatory part of a woman’s attire according to the religion; many Islamic women, especially those from the West, wear them by choice.
 For Hindus, head coverings are common in many parts of north India, but they are more social requirements than

-religious and in southern India, head coverings are considered to be bad luck
+religious, and in southern India, head coverings are considered to be bad luck

 Veiled Cultures

-3. Are referenced as far back as 13th century BC according to Assyrian texts in Persian (East) and Greek women; the medieval Anglo-Saxon aristocracy wore fitted head coverings that covered most of their faces.
+3. Are referenced as far back as the 13th century BC according to Assyrian texts in Persian (East) and Greek women; the medieval Anglo-Saxon aristocracy wore fitted head coverings that covered most of their faces.

 4. They may be part of religious attire (Catholic Holy Communion, Confirmation, and Weddings) or as part of everyday clothing (hijab), religious injunctions, and